 If the volume is to be used by only one group then, due to its ease of use, a Shared Volume is preferred

-A Dataset Volume is configured by the system administrator.
-For more information, Please see Dataset Management.
-In some types of the dataset, we can also configure a upload server to upload data to the dataset volume.
+A Data Volume is configured by the system administrator.
+For more information, Please see Volume Management.
+In some types of the volume, we can also configure a upload server to upload data to the data volume.

 |Type||Shared by||API/UI Access||Use case|